DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Infer Schema

-At this point we have our data stored as CSV in Edelweiss Data however, It is currently stored as a bunch of string values in the Edelweiss Data.
+At this point we have our data stored as CSV in Edelweiss Data.
+However, It is currently stored as a bunch of string values in the Edelweiss Data.

 In order to make the data interesting and allow Edelwiess Data make sense of it, we need to supply a schema.

 The schema defines the datatype of the columns in the data.
-The data types could be simple Data Types like `string`, `integer` or they could be more advanced datatypes like `DateTime` or `Smiles`
+The data types could be simple Data Types like `string`, `integer` or they could be more advanced datatypes like `DateTime` or [Smiles](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system)

 You can manually define a schema and upload it but Edelweiss Data has a convinent feature where it can infer the schema based on some heuristics.

-Code:
+To do this, we simply call the `Infer Schema` endpoint as follows

+**Code:**

 ```js
 let baseUrl = "https://api.edelweissdata.com/datasets"